How to Work with Developers When Building Your First Mobile App

 Stage 2:

 Identify the need.
 Validation will demonstrate that a demand exists for your app.
+At this stage, aligning your app idea with a broader Digital Enablement strategy ensures that what you’re building fits real market demand while being scalable for the future.
 You can approve your idea by utilizing the Google Keyword Planner tool to search for the number of people seeking out what you’re attempting to do.
 You could likewise build a landing page that broadly highlights your app idea and seeks user interest through an email signup.

 Stage 3:

 Lay out the flow and features.
 Validation of your app idea implies that you have something that people need to utilize.
+This step directly ties into Customer Engagement, as mapping out user journeys and feature flows helps ensure the app experience matches customer expectations and drives adoption.
 This is the ideal opportunity to detail your product onto a document, or on the off chance that you need to go the extra mile, utilize a wireframing tool.

 When putting your idea down on paper, make sure to be as definite as could be expected under the circumstances.
 Integrate the flow of how the user will search the application itself and also every feature is imagined.
 This will push your developer to plainly understand what is your least expectation.